 2) Koh Kradan – located between Krabi and Trang province, Kradan is also popular for white sandy beaches and transparent water which allow the coral reef to be seen clearly.

-3) Ko Muk – Muk is a Thai word which refers to a pearl.
+3) Ko Muk – Muk is a Thai word that refers to a pearl.
 As well as the beautiful beaches, there is also an Emerald Cave which you can enter either by swimming or by on a small boat.
-Access into the cave is only possible during low tides.
+Access to the cave is only possible during low tides.

 - Discount Ticket for Krabi/Phuket – Koh Lanta Ferry Transfer

 - Discount Ticket for Koh Lanta – Ko Ngai/Koh Kradan/Ko Muk/Koh Lipe Ferry Transfer

 The Rok Islands are divided into two islands, Koh Rok Nai and Koh Rok Nok.
 They are small and untainted island paradises where you can see an impressive coral reef system and pristine white-sand beaches.
 The Rok Islands have a thriving underwater ecosystem, which a haven to divers and snorkelers.

 There is no public boat service to the Koh Rok Islands, thus you will need to take a day trip from Krabi.
 Rok Island tours are not available from May to October as the islands are closed during this time.

 There are four Islands not far from each other.
 People will visit all of them on an island hopping tour, one of the most popular day trips from Krabi.